Introducing e-commerce functionality to decrease Choisi’s bounce rate by 10%.

 testing it out

 Users all shop differently.
-Their feedback in usability and AB tests at all stages of fidelity helped us expand filter options and define a section hierarchy for the homepage.
+Therefore, their feedback in usability and AB tests at all stages of fidelity helped us expand filter options and define a section hierarchy for the homepage.

-Reviews and Ratings: Most users are accustomed to sites like Macy’s that use star ratings, but they also don’t feel that this rating system eludes “luxury.”
-This inspired me to change this section to short testimonials on the item or the designer so users can still feel confident in their purchases.
+Reviews and Ratings: Most users are accustomed to sites like Macy’s that use star ratings.
+However, they feel that this type of rating system doesn't elude “luxury.”
+This inspired me to change this section to brief testimonials so users can still feel confident in their purchases.

-Fit and Shipping: Online shopping puts more emphasis on product fit, but designers on this site are from all over the world, so their sizes are all different.
-Therefore, the product pages needed a link to designer-specific size guides and even designer-specific shipping information so users are well-informed up front.
+Fit and Shipping: Online shopping puts more emphasis on product fit, and designers on this site are from all over the world.
+This means their sizes are all different.
+Therefore, the product pages needed a link to designer-specific size guides and designer-specific shipping information so users can be well-informed up front.

 The Final Product